Contributed By Bird & Bird

 The main issue that the project sponsors will face in project finance is how they finance a particular project, how to invest in it and how to fund the project.
 They can choose to enter into a joint venture or consortium (unincorporated association), a partnership, a limited partnership, or an incorporated entity like a limited company (société par action simplifiée).

-After having set up the project vehicle, the sponsors must have an agreement in place on some matters related to their roles in the project.
-Prior to entering the sponsor group, it is highly important for sponsor to know precisely what its tasks are.
+After setting up the project vehicle, the sponsors must have an agreement in place on some matters related to their roles in the project.
+Prior to entering the sponsor group, it is highly important for the sponsor to know precisely what its tasks are.